Learn the basics with a private lesson

 Two players engaged in a pickleball doubles game

-• Hit serves and returns as deep as possible
+• Hit serves and returns as deep as possible to keep players pinned back in the court.

-• Once at the kitchen, hit well-placed dinks until your opponents give you an opening for an aggressive shot
+• Once at the kitchen, hit well-placed dinks until your opponents give you an opening for an aggressive shot.

 Learn more about doubles strategy in pickleball